BruOp/personal-website/content/blog/exposure/index.md

 ---
-title: Automatic Exposure using a Luminance Histogram
+title: Automatic Exposure Using a Luminance Histogram
 date: "2019-04-19T12:00:14.063Z"
 description: A guide to adding tone mapping to your physically based renderer
 ---